 The British aristocracy [3]

 In centuries gone by, the British aristocracy controlled the majority of the wealth in Britain: they owned the land, controlled the trade, owned the weapons and soldiers, dominated the intellectual life.
 As the British Empire declined, and the welfare state distributed wealth more widely, the traditional aristocracy were greatly impoverished, and lost the majority of their wealth.
 Many of them still retain their country houses, but they cannot really afford to maintain them.
 This is why many of them are now (at least partially) open to the public -- the aristocracy need that tourist income.
 Nowadays, they often wear relatively shabby clothing too.
 Nonetheless, they are clearly still aristocratic.
-Consider:
+Consider:- They wear tweed, and other clothing symbols that, although shabby, are status symbols

-• They are highly educated, and speak in a distinctive manner that displays they have been to the "right" schools
+- They are highly educated, and speak in a distinctive manner that displays they have been to the "right" schools

-• They preserve their family heritage, and demonstrate their "blue blood" wherever possible (eg. coats of arms, customs, etc)
+- They preserve their family heritage, and demonstrate their "blue blood" wherever possible (eg. coats of arms, customs, etc)

-• They are often fluent/native standard in multiple high-status European languages (eg. French, German)
+- They are often fluent/native standard in multiple high-status European languages (eg. French, German)

 Thus, they cultivate status symbols that are not based on consumption.
 Despite this, do not think that you can just talk your way into the British aristocracy -- despite its (sometimes) poverty, this is a very elite club.